Member Organizations

 Quality Assurance

-The Law on Accountancy of 2018 delegates authority to the Suriname Chartered Accountants Institute (SCAI) to develop and conduct a mandatory quality assurance (QA) review system in the jurisdiction.
-The QA review system has been established, but not yet operational.
+The Law on Accountancy of 2018 delegates authority to the Suriname Chartered Accountants Institute (SCAI) to develop and operate a mandatory quality assurance (QA) review system in Suriname.
+The law also empowers SCAI to establish professional rules and standards, including requirements related to quality control systems and the operation of accounting firms.

 Current Status: Partially Adopted